upsidedownlabs/upsidedownlabs.github.io/_sources/software/tools/npg-lite-flasher/index.rst

       :width: 400 px
       :alt: NPG Lite Flasher BLE Flash Complete

-    7. Restart your device, Unplug the USB cable, toggle the NPG Lite’s power switch off and then on, and your board will now boot into the new Bluetooth LE firmware.
+    7. Restart your device : Unplug the USB cable, toggle the NPG Lite’s power switch OFF and then ON, and your board will now boot into the new Bluetooth LE firmware.

   .. tab-item:: Serial